kmazur-FLDP/PermitIQ/NETLIFY_BUILD_FIX.md

 ## Why This Works

+### .npmrc file
+The `.npmrc` file in the web directory sets npm configuration that applies to all npm commands in that directory.
+Setting `legacy-peer-deps=true` means:
+- All npm operations use legacy peer dependency resolution
+- No need to remember to add `--legacy-peer-deps` flag
+- Works consistently in local development and CI/CD environments

+### Cache clearing
+The build command explicitly:
+1. **Removes node_modules:** `rm -rf node_modules`
+2. **Clears npm cache:** `npm cache clean --force`
+3. **Fresh install:** `npm install --legacy-peer-deps`

+This ensures Netlify doesn't use cached modules that were installed with the old configuration.

+### Why the flag is needed
 The `--legacy-peer-deps` flag tells npm to:
 1. Ignore peer dependency conflicts
 2. Use the legacy peer dependency resolution algorithm (npm v6 behavior)